-Organic gardening is growing vegetables and fruits with the use of things only found in nature.
+Organic gardening is the practice of growing vegetables and fruits with the use of things only found in nature.

 Why would one want to indulge in organic gardening?